vishvAsa/AgamaH/AryaH/hinduism/branches/vaiShNavaH/shrI-sampradAyaH/venkaTanAthaH/rahasya-traya-sAraH/rAjagopAla-translation/0/02_CONTENTS.md

 XLIV Pages.

 ## CHAPTER XIII.
 The man who has done what ought to be done
-The prapanna as one who has done what he onght to do and has won his goal; illustration from Sri Ramapuja's Saranăgatigadya ; the marks of the men wbo bas done what be ougbt to do.
+The prapanna as one who has done what he onght to do and has won his goal; illustration from Sri Rāmapuja's Saranăgatigadya ; the marks of the men wbo has done what be ougbt to do.

 136 to 140